-Career and Life Development (AH106) is required for all hybrid students and is taken online.
+Career and Life Development (AH100 or AH106) is required for all hybrid students and is taken Monday through Thursday from 8:00am to 1:00pm or 5:30pm to 10:30pm or online.
 All other courses will meet two days per week for 5 hours each for a total of 10 hours per week on campus and the remaining hours will be completed online.
 Each course stands alone as a unit of study unless prerequisite is required as noted by the asterisk () in the below outline.